Recovery disciplines for high-pressure turnarounds

 Recovery begins with sharper boundaries

-When assets or programs are under pressure, leaders often inherit too many open fronts at once.
+When high-value assets or programs are under pressure, leaders often inherit too many open fronts at once.
 Recovery starts by defining which issues threaten continuity immediately, which ones distort decision making, and which ones should be deferred until control is recovered.
+Without this boundary, the recovery effort becomes a larger version of the problem.

 Turnaround readiness is not the same as turnaround activity

 Visible effort can disguise weak readiness.
-The real indicator is whether sequencing, ownership, and risk framing are disciplined enough to support critical decisions without generating additional instability.
+The real indicator is whether sequencing, ownership, risk framing, contractor interfaces, isolation logic, materials, and decision gates are disciplined enough to support critical decisions without generating additional instability.
+Readiness is a control question before it is a schedule question.

 The operating objective is confidence, not only pace